 There is limited evidence that some animals, including pets, can become infected with SARS-CoV-2 (the virus that causes COVID-19 in humans), following close contact with infected humans.
 Infected animals tend to show only mild symptoms and recover within a few days.
 In several countries in the world, incidents of infection in companion animals, mostly cats and dogs, have been reported in companion animals, in a limited number of zoo animals and on mink in farms.
 In the UK, there is no evidence of the virus circulating in livestock, cases in pets are very rare and there are no mink farms.
-The primary driver for COVID-19 transmission is human to human contact, with more than 50 million human cases globally.
+The primary driver for COVID-19 transmission is human to human contact.

 In line with general public health guidance on coronavirus you should:

 - wash your hands before and after contact with your pet, its food and bedding

 - do not share food with your pet